-It is apparent that the causes of guilt are extremely broad.
-But the number one cause is manipulation.
-All governments get what they want by using guilt.
-All media, social and news, flourish on guilt.
-The entire basis for climate change based on burning fossil fuels is because of guilt.
-All movies, particularly those labeled as documentary, are riddled with words, phrases, images, and sounds that generate guilt, including those labeled as documentaries.
+The causes of guilt are vast.
+However, one of the biggest causes is manipulation, and you can protect yourself against this through education and avoidance.
+All media, social networks, religion, and governments flourish on guilt.
+All movies are riddled with words, phrases, images, and sounds that generate guilt, including those labeled as documentaries.
 The entertainment industry inserts guilt into every romance novel/movie.
-Religions use guilt to control their followers.
 Check out the chapter on Manipulation to learn the various fallacies and techniques.

-There are many treatments that have shown success.
-When the guilt is so severe that it becomes a phobia, such as obsessive compulsive disorders (OCD), post-traumatic stress disorder (PTSD), eating disorders, thoughts of suicide, and many others, then professional help is required.
-Putting treatment off can be life threatening and self-help is often inadequate without guidance.
-If you feel that your guilt is becoming over-whelming, do yourself a favor.
+Many treatments have shown success.
+When the guilt is so severe that it becomes a phobia, such as obsessive-compulsive disorders (OCD), post-traumatic stress disorder (PTSD), eating disorders, frequent thoughts of suicide, and many others, professional help is required.
+Putting off treatment can be life-threatening, and self-help is often inadequate.
+If you feel that your guilt is overwhelming, do yourself a favor.
 Seek out professional advice, and do not forget about insurance.

-There are many free clinics, state sponsored programs, and philanthropic organizations that can help.
-There are on-line CBT therapies available such as Talkspace, BetterHelp, ReGain and many others.
-Whenever you deal with health issues, do not over-look insurance coverage.
+Many free clinics, state-sponsored programs, and philanthropic organizations can help.
+Online CBT therapies such as Talkspace, BetterHelp, ReGain, and many others are available.
+When dealing with health issues, do not overlook the potential for insurance coverage.

-The standard Cognitive-Behavioral Therapy (CBT) is the gold standard in treating fears.
-It is also an effective method in treating abnormal guilt.
-The TrIGR therapy is one type of CBT that has been shown to benefit people suffering from PTSD.
-This therapy involves learning the types of guilt, analyzing thinking errors, and developing recovery plans personal to you.
+Standard Cognitive-Behavioral Therapy (CBT) is the gold standard in treating fears.
+It is also an effective method of treating guilt.
+TrIGR therapy is one type of CBT that has been shown to benefit people who have PTSD.
+This therapy involves learning the types of guilt, analyzing the thinking errors, and developing recovery plans personal to you.

 What is CBT?
 There are many books and articles on this subject.
 Watching a few Youtube™ videos and Ted talks can be helpful.
 There is an article on 25 CBT techniques and identifies available workshops.

-This is where you approach the victims and ask them “what can I do to make amends and for you to forgive me?”
-It is possible that they only what a verbal apology and for the two of you to resume your friendship.
-This is the quickest and most effective way to find out where you stand with a person you have wronged.
-And you might eliminate stored up guilt.
-If you believe that this is too simple to be credible, then you would be inconsistent with Albert Einstein and the fundamental laws of Nature, i.e. beautiful simplicity.
+This is where you approach the victims and ask them, “what can I do to make amends and for you to forgive me?”
+It is possible that they only want a verbal apology and to resume your friendship.
+This is the quickest way to find out where you stand with someone you have wronged.
+And, you might eliminate stored-up guilt.
+If you believe this is too simple to be credible, then you would be inconsistent with the fundamental laws of Nature, i.e., beautiful simplicity.

-Although this method works for the overwhelming majority of cases, it does not apply to the most serious and emotional injuries.
-That would require using the Traditional Methods.
+Although this method works for most cases, it does not apply to severe emotional injuries.
+That would require using the more Traditional Methods.

-The conventional wisdom is that if you did something wrong, you must acknowledge your responsibility and then be truly sorry or remorseful for you actions.
+The conventional wisdom is that if you did something wrong, you must acknowledge your responsibility and be genuinely sorry or remorseful for your actions.

 (a) Acknowledge Responsibility.
 This first step requires an understanding of why you think you’re responsible.
 Sometimes it is obvious.
-For example, your friend informs you that she is going to make an offer to buy a home in a neighborhood closer to her parents.
+For example, your friend informs you that she will make an offer to buy a home in a neighborhood closer to her parents.
 You make an anonymous offer that outbids her.
 You now feel guilty.
-Clearly you have breached your friend’s confidence.
+You have breached your friend’s confidence.
 There is no criminal action or civil liability.
-But, everyone understands that such conduct is morally and socially unacceptable.
+But everyone understands that such conduct is morally and socially unacceptable.

 Scenario Number One –Based On Real Factual Actions/Inactions.

-Your approach is slightly different if your guilt is based on wrongful actual actions/inactions, your job is not done.
-There must be a “protected class” connection to the person hurt, such as a friendship, family member, close working relationship, or other close fraternal or religious relationship.
-There will always be someone adversely affected by any of your actions or inactions.
+Your approach is slightly different if your guilt is based on wrongful actions/inactions.
+You must first determine if the person injured is within a “protected class”, such as a friendship, family member, close working relationship, other close fraternal, religious relationship, or some other real connection.
+There will always be someone adversely affected by any of your actions.
 That scope is too broad.

 Society may have decided that the protected class must be increased to cover criminal acts and civil liabilities.

-Next, the real actions/inactions must be wrongful.
-That is, it must violate some moral, legal, religious, social, or agreed-upon duty or obligation.
+Next, the actual actions/inactions must be wrongful.
+It must violate some moral, legal, religious, social, or agreed-upon duty or obligation.
 For example, the social norms in a far-away land may be to not spit in public, but not where you live.
 In that event, spitting in public is not a wrongful act, and there is no further action needed.
 You treat the matter as a false negative thought.

-When looking at the harm done, the element of causation must be addressed.
-That means your actions must have caused the hurt feelings or damages.
+The next step is to look if your actions caused actual harm.
+That means your actions must have caused hurt feelings or damage.
 This is a tricky issue.
 It does not mean that you are off the hook.
-In the earlier example, if your friend could not qualify for the home purchase then you are not responsible for economic damages associated with the loss of sale.
-But, the causation analysis only applies to that element of injury or damage.
-It may not apply to other elements, such as “your breach of confidence, breach of trust, breach of ethics, etc. In that event, forgiveness for the economic injury may not be needed, but forgiveness of the other duties will be necessary.
+In the earlier example, if your friend could not qualify for the home purchase, then you are not responsible for economic damages associated with the loss of sale.
+But it may apply to other elements, such as your breach of confidence, breach of trust, breach of ethics, etc. In that event, forgiveness for the economic injury may not be needed, but forgiveness of the other duties will be necessary.

-Finally, if you’re wrongful actions/inactions, in fact, caused a protected class member to be hurt then you must announce, i.e. state out-loud (in a private location) your wrongful actions and the harm you caused.
+The acknowledgement step comprises announcing, i.e., state out-loud (in a private location) your wrongful actions and the specific harm you caused.
 This must be repeated multiple times until you truly understand the consequences of your actions.
+Here are some guidelines.

-(1) The more details in the announced list the easier it will be to eventually forgive yourself.
-If you broadly state your actions, i.e. I outbid by friend, then the narrower the forgiveness will be.
-For example, you will continue to have guilt associated with breaching your friend’s confidence.
+(1) The more details you provide in the list, the easier it will be to forgive yourself.
+If you broadly state your actions, i.e. I outbid by a friend, the narrower the forgiveness will be.
+For example, you will feel guilty about breaching your friend’s confidence.
 You will continue to have guilt in failing to tell your friend (trustworthiness) what you did.
 You will continue to have guilt in securing an advantage over your friend (manipulation).
-The more specific you are the broader your self-forgiveness will be.
+The more specific you are, the broader your self-forgiveness will be.

-(3) Identify how you hurt your friend.
+(3) Identify exactly how you hurt your friend.
 Details are important.
-Use as many emotion words as possible, such as I was dishonest, untrustworthy, uncaring, greedy, mean, betraying, etc. If you told your friend that you were going to bid on the property, then many of those emotions may not apply.
-But, others may still apply, i.e. greedy, uncaring, etc.
+Use as many emotional words as possible, such as I was dishonest, untrustworthy, uncaring, greedy, mean, betraying, etc. If you told your friend that you would bid on the property, many emotions might not apply.
+But others may still apply, i.e., greedy, uncaring, etc.

-In addition to identifying the emotions, the actual facts need to be stated.
-She lost the home she wanted, she paid more money for a less desirable home, she lost trust in me as a friend, she had to drive further, her credit was diminished, she had to pay more for her loan, or the interest rates have gone up and she suffered emotional distress.
-Again, only those facts that were caused by your actions/inactions are covered.
+In addition to identifying the emotions, the facts need to be stated.
+She lost the home she wanted, she paid more money for a less desirable home, she lost trust in me as a friend, she had to drive further, her credit was diminished, and she had to pay more for her loan or the interest rates have gone up and she suffered emotional distress.
+Again, only those facts caused by your actions/inactions are covered.

 Scenario Number Two – Based on False Negative Thoughts.

-Under this scenario, your perceived responsibility is based on a false negative thought and not a real act or failure to act.
+Under this scenario, your perceived responsibility is based on a false negative thought, not a real act or failure to act.
 This might sound like an obvious distinction.
 It is not.
-The electrical signals in your brain coming from false negative thoughts are the same signals that come from factual observations.
-There is no difference between what you saw and what you think you saw?
+The electrical signals in your brain that come from false negative thoughts are the same signals from factual observations.
+There is no difference between what you saw and what you think you saw.
 Here are some hints to help you distinguish between what is real and what is not.

-(1) Almost all false negative thoughts carry heavy emotions and those emotions are directed against you.
-Take the example, a young girl knocks on your door pleading for food.
+(1) Almost all false negative thoughts carry emotions that are directed against you.
+For example, a young girl knocks on your door, pleading for food.
 You go to the refrigerator and get some food.
 By the time you return, the child has died.
 Do you feel guilty because you were too slow in providing food?
 Notice that this emotion is negative and is directed against you.

-Can you identify the cloths she was wearing?
-If it was a real situation, you could identify numerous non-emotional facts.
-False negative thoughts are not real and as such carry very few factual details.
-Real observations always come with real non-emotional facts.
-This is an example of false negative thoughts coming from non-real events, such as dreams, hallucinations, fantasies, etc.
+Can you identify the clothes the girl was wearing?
+If it was an actual situation, you could identify numerous non-emotional facts.
+False negative thoughts are not real and carry very few factual details.
+Actual observations always come with fundamental non-emotional points.
+This is an example of false negative thoughts from non-real events, such as dreams, hallucinations, fantasies, etc.

-Here is another way to spot the all or nothing analysis.
-When you left the interview did you say to yourself, “I really blew that one”, “I have no chance for this job,” I always lose it at the last minute,” etc. Those types of words are training words used by the Negative Thoughts Department of your brain to send out “it’s your fault” notice?
+Here is another way to spot the all-or-nothing analysis.
+When you left the interview, did you say to yourself, “I really blew that one”, “I have no chance for this job,” I always lose it at the last minute,” etc. Those types of words are training words used by the Negative Thoughts Department of your brain to send out “it’s your fault” notice?
 If you ever said those kinds of things, you should now be able to spot false negative thoughts.

 How do you know if you have low self-esteem?